Interactive Segmentation of Radiance Fields: Experiments

-\Paragraph{Object Removal: }The removal of an object from scene is a simple task and is shown in the Fig.\ref{fig:editing}(a) where the \textsc{Pot} in \garden scene is removed.
-To obtain this result we select a patch consisting of the \textsc{Pot} in the reference image and follow the steps mentioned in Sec.\ref{sub_sec:region_growing_blf} to obtain the final bit-map of the pot $M^r$.
-With a simple flipping of the bit-map ($~M^r$), the background can be obtained ($~M^r$), which is then used to render the demonstrated results Fig.\ref{fig:editing}(a).
-Please note that we did not inpaint the scene post content removal.
+\Paragraph{Object Removal: }The removal of an object from the scene is a simple task and is shown in \cref{fig:editing_removal} where the \textsc{Pot} in \garden scene is removed.
+Please note that we do not inpaint the scene post content removal.